 Humanofort Embryonic Peptides

 Humanofort is a natural nutritive supplement, of Romanian origin, obtained from partially incubated chicken eggs.
 By an original patented procedure.
-By administration, per os, to the human beings, especially to the old persons, one obtained benefic effects, both clinically, and as proved by biochemical analyses.
+By administration, per os, to human beings, especially to old persons, one obtained benefic effects, both clinically, and as proved by biochemical analyses.

 From the beginning, we draw attention to those who might be concerned that the oligopeptides contained in the Humanofort should not be confused with synthetic medicines or with the different food products on the market (eggs powder).

-The oligopeptides are obtained by grinding, molecular screening, purification by preparative chronographic columns using Sephadex, the whole procedure being patented, and subsequently awarded with prizes at the International Show Rooms of Inventions in Brussels and Geneva.
+The oligopeptides are obtained by grinding, molecular screening, and purification by preparative chronographic columns using Sephadex, the whole procedure being patented, and subsequently awarded with prizes at the International Show Rooms of Inventions in Brussels and Geneva.

 With the limited technical possibilities existing in Romania, the oligopeptides had been purified and partly studied.
-So, two bioactive fractions had been isolated, one with the molecular weight (MW) of 5,000 daltons and the other of 10,000 daltons.
+So, two bioactive fractions had been isolated, one with a molecular weight (MW) of 5,000 daltons and the other of 10,000 daltons.
 In vitro, both peptides have the properties stimulating cell growth and division.
 In addition, in vivo, we observed a significant decrease in oxidative stress, and an adjustment of the patients’ lipid metabolism.

 Humanofort was homologated in Romania as a nutritive supplement.
 Humanofort has being distributed 24 years ago on the American market.
 No claims were received during this period from the consumers’ part.